ralphjsmit/filament/packages/schemas/docs/07-custom-components.md

 </div>
 ```

-### Accessing the state of another component in a Blade view
+### Accessing the state of another component in the Blade view

 Inside the Blade view, you may access the state of another component in the schema using the `$get()` function: